danniel1205/tech-notes/k8s/explore-etcd/readme.md

 - Get the version from http path (e.g. v1 or v1beta1)
 - Create the empty object using Scheme in the right version
 - JSON or protobuf decoder converts the payload into object
-- Write requests are all applied to ectd leader node
+- Write requests are all applied to ETCD leader node

 ![flow](resources/kubectl-apply-flow.png)